PUADlManager:Win32/Sepdot: Remove, Restore, or False Positive?

 Common source Free video downloaders, repacked utilities, download portals

-Best action Remove the source installer, uninstall bundled apps, run a full scan
+Best action Remove the source installer, uninstall bundled apps, then scan browser and startup leftovers

 What is PUADlManager:Win32/Sepdot?

 Sepdot is a Defender detection name in the PUA/downloader family.
-It points less to a single standalone virus and more to the behavior of a package: downloading, presenting, or installing unwanted software.
-Microsoft community cases show users commonly meet this detection after installing third-party downloader tools.
+It points less to a single standalone virus and more to package behavior: downloading, presenting, or installing unwanted software.
+Microsoft community cases and user reports commonly connect Sepdot to third-party downloader tools, installer bundles, and old setup files.

 The useful question is where Defender found it.
 A detection in Downloads or a browser cache is easier to clean than one tied to Startup, Task Scheduler, or an installed program folder.